Caveats, Covenants & Easements

 Generally, to remove a covenant an application must be made to the person who imposed it and this may be complicated.
-Anyone seeking to remove a covenant should therefore seek expert legal advice.
-Mr Conveyancer provides advice in situations involving contracts and covenants.
-We, on behalf of our clients, handle the transfer of leased or deeded property according to existing covenants, and mediate and offer counsel in matters of drawing up a covenant involving our clients.
+Anyone seeking to remove one should therefore seek expert legal advice.
+Mr Conveyancer, on behalf of our clients, handle the transfer of leased or deeded property according to existing covenants, and mediate and offer counsel in matters of drawing up a covenant involving our clients.

 What are easements?

 We facilitate granting of easements by, or on behalf of, our clients.
-We also ensure that the easements are executed for the specified party’s benefit and ensure that easements granted over our clients property are not exploited.
+We also ensure that they are executed for the specified party’s benefit and ensure that easements granted over our clients property are not exploited.

-Why Mr Conveyancer when dealing with caveats, covenants and easements
+Why Mr Conveyancer when dealing with caveats, easements and covenants

 A lot of complicated clauses and can taxes come into the picture can be relevant when considering caveats, covenants and easements.
 Also, defending one’s property against unfavourable litigation can be quite stressful, without proper legal help.
 We are here to put an end to all of your worries!
 We offer well thought out legal advice related to caveats, covenants and easements.